-It’s no secret that flavor chemistry is an invaluable art to the food and nutraceuticals industry, but few understand the complex formula to officially becoming a flavor chemist in today’s ever-changing professional climate.
-It requires a level of dedication and expertise arguably even more specific and exclusive than that of a rocket scientist.
+It’s no secret that flavor chemistry is an invaluable art to the food and nutraceuticals industry.
+But few understand the complex formula to officially becoming a flavor chemist in today’s ever-changing professional climate.
+It requires a level of dedication and expertise even more specific and exclusive than that of a rocket scientist.

 Value of a Virtuoso Flavor Chemist

-Because the robust program is completed by so few, flavor chemists approved by the society are rare and in high in demand throughout the industry.
-Flavor houses that employ flavor chemists stand out against the rest not only because of the competitive nature of recruiting them but also in the difficulty of keeping them.
+Flavor chemists approved by the society are rare and in high in demand throughout the industry.
+This is because the robust program is completed by so few.
+Flavor houses that employ flavor chemists stand out against the rest for two main reasons.
+The competitive nature of recruiting them is one reason, as well as the difficulty of keeping them.
 The value they bring, however, is incomparable.